How to win text competitions

 6. Don’t spend more than you can afford

 Even standard rate texts can stack up if you’re texting daily, so using a Pay-As-You-Go SIM is a good idea to keep track of your budget.
 Many compers have a spare phone dedicated to sending competition entries, and will use an old or cheap handset with a PAYG SIM card.
 You can get free PAYG SIMs online for most phone networks, but there are extra benefits and chances to win prizes if you choose one of the major companies.
-Click my affiliate links below to order a free SIM:

 It’s also worth remembering that sending a text message always costs you the standard network rate – it’s the reply you get from a premium number that’s expensive.